-Section 5.1 There are several ways you can pay your plan premium
+Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty

-There are four ways you can pay your plan premium.
+There are four ways you can pay your plan penalty.

 Option 1: Paying by check

 If you choose to pay by check or money order, you will receive an invoice for the following month's plan premium.
 If you wish to pay your premiums annually, please contact us so we can send you an invoice for the appropriate amount.
 The invoice will include an envelope for mailing.
 Payment is due by the 1st day of each month.
 Any payment received after the 5th of the month will be reflected on your next statement.
 Checks or money orders should be made payable to Care N' Care, not to CMS or HHS.